zulip/zulip/docs/testing/testing-with-django.md

 Finally, `unittest.mock` also provides a method to mock objects only within a scope: `patch()`.
 We can use `patch()` either as a decorator or as a context manager.
 In both cases, the mock created by `patch()` will apply for the scope of the decorator / context manager. `patch()` takes only one required argument `target`. `target` is a string in dot notation that *refers to the name of the object you want to mock*.
-It will then assign a `MagickMock()` to that object.
+It will then assign a `MagicMock()` to that object.
 As an example, look at the following code:

     from unittest import mock